 Incredibly Easy Fried Perch

-These yellow perch, also known as Jack perch, American perch and a few others are incredibly beautiful.
-They are a mild flavored fish that are native to the Eastern regions of the US and Canada, to the Mississippi River.
-The species is plentiful in the Great Lakes and possibly our favorite native fish.
+These yellow perch, also known as Jack perch, American perch, and a few others, are incredibly beautiful.
+They are a mild-flavored fish native to the Eastern regions of the US and Canada, extending to the Mississippi River.
+The species is plentiful in the Great Lakes and is possibly our favorite native fish.

 Small perch are quite easy to catch.
 They will bite on pieces of worm, shrimp, and spikes off of docks and in deeper water.
 And with crankbaits, swim baits or jigs.